jingliu92/EHEC_Marker/README.md

 # EHEC_Marker

+EPEC is defined as eae+
+EHEC is defined as eae+ stx+
+EAEC (pathogenic epidemic isolate only) is defined as stx+  or stx+/subA+ EAEC needs to have aggR+

 ## Tasks:
 1. Identify all eae+ isolates
 2. Find their linkage to stx, esp, ureD and z2098.
 Then create the linkage table.